vivo-us/warden/README.md

 This module is in its very early stages and will be updated to add more functionality such as compatibility with other SQL database types.

+The ability for the module to retry a job has been added in version 2.0.0.
+To migrate to this new version, a new column must be added to the database title "numberOfRetries" with a datatype of INT(11) and a default value of 0.
+This is a breaking change and it will not work with previous database tables unless they are migrated to the new schema.

 ## Installation

 This package can be installed through NPM.